ncatlab/nlab-content/pages/6/4/6/0/646/content.md

 (For simplicial groups or groupoids, we have a similar notion.)

 What if we only have that $\pi_k(f)$ is an isomorphism up to some dimension, $n$, what can we say about the 'homotopy types'.
-Any space is equivalent in this truncated form to a space with trivial homotopy groups above level $n$, so can we find reasonably complete 'algebraic' models fo such $n$-types.
+Any space is equivalent in this truncated form to a space with trivial homotopy groups above level $n$, so can we find reasonably complete _algebraic_ models for such $n$-types.

 We will use simplicial groups and simplicial groupoids rather than spaces below as they are already partially algebraicised.